WHATS HOT

 Progesterone, a pregnancy hormone, has a Relaxing effect on the intestines which then slows the movement of the bowel; causing pregnancy constipation.

-A growing fetus needs a lot of vitamins, minerals, and nutrients, so pregnant women have high levels of hormones that slow down how quickly moves through their digestive system.
-This can cause constipation but also gives the more time to absorb extra nutrients.
+A growing fetus needs a lot of vitamins, minerals, and nutrients, so pregnant women have high levels of hormones that slow down how quickly food moves through their digestive system.
+This can cause constipation but also gives the body more time to absorb extra nutrients.

 Pregnant women need to up their water intake due to the extra blood volume required for pregnancy, which in turn means that they’ll absorb more water from the bowel than usual.
 This can lead to a harder, dryer bowel movement and subsequent constipation.

 Pregnancy can put a lot of strain on the body, and one way that this manifests is through increased water absorption from the intestines.
 When food stays in the intestines for too long, the body will absorb more water from the bowel to make up for the extra blood volume that pregnancy requires.
-This can lead to uncomfortable side like bloating and constipation.
+This can lead to uncomfortable side effects like bloating and constipation.

 All prenatal vitamins contain iron, and as many people know, iron is known to cause constipation.
 This can be especially inconvenient during pregnancy when going to the bathroom can already be uncomfortable.